salesforce/lwc-rfcs/text/0000-error-boundary.md

 ---
-title: Error boundary
+title: Error Boundary
-status: draft
+status: APPROVED
-created_at: November 6, 2018
+created_at: 2018
-updated_at: November 6, 2018
 ---

 # Error Boundary Components in LWC

 JavaScript errors inside components corrupt LWC internal state and cause UI errors visible to users.

-## Status
-This is a `draft`, brainstorm is needed

 ## Use Cases
-- As an app developer, I can structure my component logic to metigate rendering failures
+- As an app developer, I can structure my component logic to mitigate rendering failures
 - As an app developer, I can render an alternative view in the event of component failure
 - As an app developer, I will have a piece of mind that corrupted components are not rendered nor interacted with.
 Great example from react:
 > in a product like Messenger leaving the broken UI visible could lead to somebody sending a message to the wrong person.
 Similarly, it is worse for a payments app to display a wrong amount than to render nothing